The-Good-Penguin/meta-morello/README.md

 - morello-bsp for the SD card
 - morello-linux for the Linux image

-The morello-linux enviroment will be based purely on a capability aware toolchain.
+The morello-linux environment will be based purely on a capability aware toolchain.
 The morello-bsp is still using plain gcc for some of its outputs.
 The capabilities are enabled/disabled in the rootfs apps via MORELLO_ARCH flag found in the morello-linux.conf file.